yagoag/Pluto-project-organizer/README.md

 * PHP 5+

 ## Installation
 Installing Pluto is simpler than ever!
-Just copy all the content of the folder to your webserver and access your website.
+Just copy all the content of "src/" to your webserver and access your website.
 No setup required!